utsavpatel51/Flutter_Learning/project04/README.md

 # learning03

 1. Updated project03.
 2. Used ListTile.
-Scrolling is faster compare to Card beacuse less data to load.
+Scrolling is faster compare to Card beacuse less data to load and looks good.
-3. Added PageRouteBuilder for Detail page for each character.
+3. Added PageRoute for Detail page for each character.
 4. Added Like button, currently not storing the data.
-5. Still not sure which color to pick so I used random color palette from https://colorsinspo.com/.
+5. Still not sure how to pick good color, so I ended up using random color palette from https://colorsinspo.com/.

 #### Home Page
 <img src="main.png" width="200" height="400"/>